andrelucas/stcli/README.md

 $
 ```

-Naturally that's a lot to type.
+That's a lot to type for something that's meant to be a shortcut.
 An alias might help.

 ```
 $ alias stcli='docker run andrelucas/stcli'